sconde2020/kafka-handbook/README.md

 # 📘 Kafka Handbook

 Welcome to the **Kafka Handbook** 🚀
-This repository contains study notes, explanations, and diagrams about **Apache Kafka**.
+This repository contains explanations, examples and real projects about **Apache Kafka**.
 It is written in simple language with clear examples so anyone can learn — from beginners to advanced users.

 ---